sysintellects/cmx-ai-public/ModelCard.md

-## CMX AI
+## CMx AI

 ### Model Details

-* **Model Description:** CMX AI is a large language model (LLM) designed for highly secure enterprise-level legal, procurement and business applications.
+* **Model Description:** CMx AI is a large language model (LLM) designed for highly secure enterprise-level legal, procurement and business applications.
 It excels in understanding, analyzing, and generating large set of folders and documents such as legal contracts and handles bulk document generation, compliance analysis, and response documents as per specification analyzed by AI using it's properietary auto filling (Fill in AI) and AI based autogen capabiliies .
 * **Developed by:** Sysintellects LLC
 * **Model type:** Large Language Model (LLM)
 * **Language(s):** English